yxuco/fabric-operation/aws/README.md

 ```
 cd ../msp
 ./msp-util.sh start -t aws
+# wait until the tool POD is in running state
 ./msp-util.sh bootstrap -t aws
 ```
 This command starts a Kubernetes POD to generate the genesis block and transaction for creating a test channel `mychannel` based on the network specification.
 You can verify the result using the following commands: